 About

-I’m Michael Nugent, a writer from Dublin, Ireland, and chair of the advocacy group Atheist Ireland.
+I’m Michael Nugent, a writer from Dublin, Ireland.
+I am chairperson of the advocacy group Atheist Ireland, which promotes atheism, reason and ethical secularism in Ireland and around the world.

 I lived for twenty five wonderful years with my wife Anne Holliday, who died in April 2011.
 I loved her and I miss her, and I am happy and proud to have lived with her for so long.
 You can read my tribute to Anne here.

-Here’s a list of my main writing projects:
+Here’s a list of some of my writing projects:

 You have rights, your beliefs do not